PandasThumb/pandasthumb.github.io/_posts/2022/2022-06-17-evolution-of-t-urf13.md

 Could one argue that URF13 admittedly evolved but originated from an <i>ancestral</i> pore-forming protein?
 In that case, the highly specific interdependencies of URF13 would have pre-existed somewhere in the DNA.
 Therefore, a simple mutation could have restored the receptor gene or altered its activity and specificity.
 Indeed, the Discovery Institute prefers speculations about a pre-existing gene that became T-URF13 by some so-called <i>devolutionary process</i> – whatever this may mean:

 <blockquote> One scenario is that the <i>URF-13</i> complex is involved in some other process, and that it became broken such that it was no longer properly regulated.
 Indeed, the first identification of <i>T-URF1 </i> long pre-dates the sequencing of the maize genome in the early 2000s (Chandler and Brendel, 2002; Schnable et al., 2009; Soderlund et al., 2009; Gore et al., 2009; Vielle-Calzada et al. 2009).
-It thus was impossible to determine whether the <i>T-URF13</i> gene had indeed arisen <i>de nov </i> ‘from scratch,’ or whether it was already present and doing something else.
+It thus was impossible to determine whether the <i>T-URF13</i> gene had indeed arisen <i>de novo</i> ‘from scratch,’ or whether it was already present and doing something else.
 [McLatchie (2019)]</blockquote>

 However, no evidence supports these scenarios.
 There is no reason in sight to pursue them at all.
 By now, more than a hundred crop genomes, including mitochondriomes, have been <i>completely</i> sequenced and are available in public databases.
 There is no gene, there is no sequence resembling T-URF13 except the mentioned 26S rDNA gene (plus the adjacent intergenic region).